pyOpenSci/lessons/clean-modular-code/python-dry-modular-code.md

 # Write DRY, modular Python code

-:::{admonition} Learning Objectives
+:::{admonition} What you will learn

-After completing this lesson, you will be able to:
+:class: tip

 * Define the DRY principle.
 * List key strategies for writing DRY code in Python.